V3D4N7V2/AIPlanetThreadingAssignment/README.md

 ## Notes
 - numThreads in main function can be changed to any number of threads.
 - messagesCount in main function can be changed to any number of messages to send to randmonly picked threads.
+- waitForCompletionTime in main function can be changed to any time to wait for the threads to complete their tasks.

+## Test Cases

+- Test Case 1:
+  - Total Threads: 7
+  - Expected: All threads should send and recieve at least one message to ensure working.

+## Good Design and Coding Practices
+- Used OOP concepts to create a PriorityMessageQueue class.
+- Comments are added to explain the code.
+- Used meaningful variable names.
+- Used a main function to test the code.
+- Mutexes are used to make sure no simultaneous access to the priority queue.